Who’s Stifling Innovation?

 This agreement demonstrates that rights holders and service providers can cooperate to weed out large-scale abusers of the internet while protecting the interests of legitimate website operators and individual users.

-Just two months later, the MPAA entered into a similar agreement with domain-name provider Radix.
+Just two months later, the MPA entered into a similar agreement with domain-name provider Radix.
 These examples illustrate how online service providers and the creative community can develop collaborative solutions to preserve the legitimacy of the digital market.
-Read about this agreement at MPAA.
+Read about this agreement at MPA.

 Filmmakers should consider using the dot-film extension, a domain name extension exclusively for legitimate companies operating in filmed entertainment and related industries.
 The domain name company maintains a robust vetting process to ensure the .film domain remains reputable, ultimately protecting filmmakers and consumers alike.
 Learn more here.